pmatras/LicenseManager-backend/README.md

    docker-compose -f docker-compose.yaml down
    ```

+   **IMPORTANT NOTES**

-   - **IMPORTANT NOTE** - docker-compose will also start container running mailhog image which is SMTP mail server for testing purposes.
+   - docker-compose will also start container running mailhog image which is SMTP mail server for testing purposes.
 If you don't want to use mailhog and instead
      delivery e-mails from license-manager to recipients using real SMTP servers just delete mailhog service from [docker-compose.yaml](./docker-compose.yaml) file and edit
      mail properties defined in [application.properties](./backend/src/main/resources/application.properties) to satisfy your requirements
+   - alongside with crucial backend services containers, there will be also created reverse proxy container running Nginx reverse proxy, which forwards HTTP requests on port 80 to HTTPS port 9800 in license-manager server.
+It can be used e.g. for testing purposes in development environment when some client refuses connections to server running HTTPS with self signed certificate.
+In my case I found it usefull when developing mobile application, because Android OS refuses connecting to self signed certificate HTTPS and at the moment, there is no working solution for React Native Expo managed apps to bypass this constraint.

 If you want to run application locally, you have to define environment variables specified in [application.properties](./backend/src/main/resources/application.properties) or edit this file with direct values of config directives.